firebase/firebase-unity-sdk/firestore/CONTRIBUTING.md

 # Building for iOS.
 Incremental build for iOS is broken, so we use clean_build here.
 python scripts/build_scripts/build_zips.py -platform=android -targets=auth -targets=firestore -use_boringssl -clean_build

+# Build with OPENSSL: above use boringssl by default, which could add to build time, you can
+# use a binary OPENSSL if you want to, by specifying the location with a ENV Variable.
+OPENSSL_ROOT_DIR=/opt/homebrew/opt/openssl@1.1 python scripts/build_scripts/build_zips.py -platform=macos -targets=auth -targets=firestore

 # Other supported platforms are tvos,linux,windows
 ```